bahrus/p-et-alia/README.md

 </details>
 ```

-care-of only finds the first match (using querySelector)
+"care-of" only finds the first match (using querySelector).

+p-d watches for DOM mutations, in case the set of matching downstream siblings changes.
+But the "care-of" attribute assumes (for now) that the DOM structure has "settled."
+If you want to apply recursive DOM monitoring (ia mutationObserver)

 ## Recursive sibling drilldown with p-d-r -- Invitation Only